 Later Grandpa asked if the children wanted to go fishing, and Grandma said, "I'm sorry, but I need Sally to help me make supper."
 But, Sally smiled and said, "Well, that's all right because Johnny told me he wanted to help."
 And she whispered again, "Remember the duck!"
 Sally went fishing and Johnny stayed at the house!

 After several days of Johnny doing both his chores and Sally's, he finally could not stand it any longer.
 He came up to his grandmother and confessed that he killed the duck.
-She knelt down, gave him a hug and said, "Sweetheart, I know.
+She knelt down, gave him a hug, and said, "Sweetheart, I know.
 You see, I was standing at the window and I saw the whole thing.
-It does my heart good to see you admit your wrong and because I love you, I forgive you.
+It does my heart good to see you admit you're wrong and because I love you, I forgive you.
 But I was wondering how long you would let Sally make a slave of you."

 There are a lot of Christians today that are just like the little boy in the illustration in that they try to hide their sins or deny their faults.
 However, we cannot deny it nor hide it because we all have sinned and have fallen short of God's glory (Romans 3:23).
 The Bible tells us that God will forgive those who have sinned.
 We can be forgiven today because of the sacrifice that Jesus made on the cross of Calvary (Romans 5:8).
 But we must admit our sins (I John 1:8-10).
 Don't want to become Satan's slave?
 Accept God's forgiveness by trusting and obeying Him.
 The Bible says that if we believe on the name of Jesus, repent of past sins, confess the name of Christ, and are baptized into Christ, then God will forgive our sins.